 - DNSSEC responses containing NSEC3 records with iteration counts greater than 150 are now treated as insecure.
 [GL #2445] - The maximum supported number of NSEC3 iterations that can be configured for a zone has been reduced to 150.
-[GL #2642] - The default value of the max-ixfr-ratio option was changed to unlimited, for better backwards compatibility in the stable release series.
-[GL #2671]
+[GL #2642] - After the network manager was introduced to named to handle incoming traffic, it was discovered that recursive performance had degraded compared to previous BIND 9 versions.
+This has now been fixed by processing internal tasks inside network manager worker threads, preventing resource contention among two sets of threads.
+[GL #2638]